Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

 Located in Gapyeong (가평), Nami Island (남이섬) is less than two hours from Seoul, the seasonal florals of Nami Island (남이섬) and Garden of Morning Calm (아침고요수목원) make the perfect backdrop for any photo, while the colourful European-style buildings of Petite France (쁘띠프랑스) seemingly transports one to another place.
 No wonder K-dramas have used these spots as filming locations.

-Here’s a sneak peak of what you can uncover on a day trip to Gapyeong:
+Here’s a sneak peek of what you can uncover on a day trip to Gapyeong:

 This popular day trip can be covered on your own through some careful planning but there are also all-inclusive tours which cover transport from Seoul, through the different attractions as well as entrance tickets to each of them.

 1) How to get from Seoul to Gapyeong Station

 Here’s a couple of ways you can get there ranging from cheapest (if you’re not short on time) to the most convenient.

 Yongsan Station (용산역) → Sangbong Stn (상봉역)